jakubgrad/ot-harjoitustyo/documentation/architecture.md

     UI ->> UI : _handle_house(43)

 ```
-This differs from the experience of a user who has registered before and has already provided information on his house, because that user will, after logging in, immediatelly get the House view (which is provided by the `_handle_house()` function).
+This differs from the experience of a user who has registered before and has already provided information on his house, because that user will, after logging in, immediatelly get the House view (which is provided by the `_handle_house()` function).<br>
+The application uses Tkinter for graphical interface.
+There is a few files for the ui